Why is Philanthropy Important for Companies?

 Walmart is committed to increasing economic opportunity, strengthening local communities, and enhancing sustainability.
-In recent years, Walmart has provided $1.4 billion in total global giving.
+As of May of 2023, Walmart has provided over $1.7 billion in total global giving.

 Allstate offers a Good Hands matching grant program for higher education, as well as The Giving Campaign for all other nonprofits.
-Agency owners who volunteer are eligible for $1,000 grants and employees are eligible for $500 grants after volunteering 16 hours in a calendar year.
+Agency owners who volunteer are eligible for $1,000 grants, and employees are eligible for a $500 grant after volunteering 8 hours in a calendar year.

-Time Warner is committed to giving employees the ability to broaden their own experience through volunteerism.
+Warner Media is committed to giving employees the ability to broaden their own experience through volunteerism.
 The company also matches U.S.-based employee contributions to nonprofit organizations.

 Double the Donation is the leading provider of matching gift and volunteer grant solutions, offering a comprehensive database for both employees and nonprofit organizations.
 The database provides matching gift and volunteer grant information about thousands of companies across the United States, Canada, and the UK.